Chatham, Massachusetts: Education

 Until 2013, Chatham operated its own school system for the town's 700 students.
 The Chatham Elementary School served students from pre-kindergarten through fourth grade, the Chatham Middle School served students from fifth through eighth grade, and Chatham High School served grades nine through twelve.
-Chatham's athletics teams were known as the Blue Devils, and wore blue and white.
+Chatham's athletics teams were known as the Blue Devils and wore blue and white.
 In December 2010, Chatham and the neighboring town of Harwich voted to regionalize their school systems into the Monomoy Regional school system.
-The Monomoy teams are known as the Sharks and their colors are navy blue and sliver.
+The Monomoy teams are known as the Sharks, and their colors are navy blue and silver.
 In March 2013, construction began in Harwich on a new high school to serve the region, expected to open in 2014.
 High school students may attend Cape Cod Regional Technical School in Harwich free of charge.
 Other private schools are located in nearby Brewster and Harwich.

-Sports
+Sports and recreation

-The Chatham A's are the local baseball team that competes in the Cape Cod Baseball League.
-The play at Veteran's Field and have participated in the league since 1923.
+Chatham is home to the Chatham Anglers, an amateur collegiate summer baseball team in the Cape Cod Baseball League.
+The team plays at Veteran's Field and has featured dozens of players who went on to careers in Major League Baseball, such as Thurman Munson, Jeff Bagwell, and Kris Bryant.

 Eastward Ho!
 Golf Course is a notable golf course in town.
 The course hosted a PGA Tour event, The Cape Cod Open, in the 1930s.

+In popular culture

+The romantic comedy, Summer Catch, is largely set in Chatman.
+It stars a Chatham A's baseball player, portrayed by Freddie Prinze Jr., and his love interest, portrayed by Jessica Biel.